 - 3 cups Nutella, room temperature

-Preheat the oven to 350 degrees F, and adjust a rack to the center of the oven.
+- Preheat the oven to 350°F, and adjust a rack to the center of the oven.

-This cake should be refrigerated for at least a couple of hours, but remove it about 30 minutes before your are ready to cut and serve.
+- This cake should be refrigerated for at least a couple of hours, but remove it about 30 minutes before you are ready to cut and serve.